balsedie/trilomorph/analyze_data.md

 <sup>Additionally, `shapFix` lets you easily change the number of semilandmarks in each curve.
 You only need to change the line `cvs.lm = c(12, 20, 20, 20)` with the number of desired semilandmarks for each curve.

 <sup>Important update: the current version of `shapFix` lets you choose any custom subset of *landmarks* or *curves*, removing all specimes that do not fit the desired configuration.
 Moreover, you can merge and divide curves.
-In particular, you can merge curve 3 and 4 in a single marginal curve by stating "margin" in the selected curves.
+In particular, you can merge cephalic curves 3 and 4 in a single cephalic marginal curve by stating "margin" in the selected curves and "cephalon" in the tagma.
 You can also cut and merge curves to analyze cranidiums by setting "cran_posterior" (alternatively "cranidium") and "suture" in the selected curves.

 now you can use the geomorph[^N] R package to continue with the general procrustes superimposition, construct the morphospace and further analysis.